Ulster Bank Conveyancing Panel Information

 Read More

-St Giles’ PII renewal form asks if my practice had been excluded from any bank panels in the last 12 months.
-I recently became aware that the practice is no longer on the Ulster Bank solicitor panel?
-Will that effect my insurance?
+Marsh’s PII renewal form asks if my practice had been excluded from any mortgage panels in the last 12 months.
+I just found out that the firm is no longer on the Ulster Bank solicitor panel?
+Is this likely to effect my insurance?

-I am on the Ulster Bank conveyancing panel and due to complete a remortgage within the next few weeks.
-I dont have a Mortgage Deed for the client to sign.
-Who do I contact at Ulster Bank to get a duplicate Deed?
+I am on the Ulster Bank conveyancing panel and all set to complete a remortgage within the next few weeks.
+I can not locate a Mortgage Deed for the client to sign.
+Who do I contact at Ulster Bank to obtain duplicate documents?

-You should get in touch with Ulster Bank to obtain standard documents.
-The CML Handbook contains an express inquiry for lenders to cite who to contact to obtain standard documents.
+You need to get in touch with Ulster Bank to obtain standard documents.
+The The Council of Mortgage Lenders Handbook includes an express section for lenders to cite who to contact to obtain standard documents.
 Ulster Bank in their Part 2’s state:

 Find a Lawyer on the Ulster Bank Conveyancing Panel